-Yankee Manager Aaron Boone Is Under Fire For Letting Wild Card Lead Slip To 2 Games
+Yankee Manager Aaron Boone Is Under Fire For Letting Wild Card Lead Slip To Two Games

 — Ben Green (@bendigreen) September 12, 2018

 All of this pitching drama, using Sonny Gray to start and using starters as relievers while waiting on closer Aroldis Chapman to return, has people asking why Boone isn’t insisting on Justus Sheffield being available to pitch.
-Sheffield was named as the prospect that could have the biggest positive impact of any minor leaguer in baseball, per The Inquisitr, and he isn’t even on the active roster.
+Sheffield was named as the prospect that could have the biggest positive impact of any minor leaguer in baseball, per the Inquisitr, and he isn’t even on the active roster.
 Longtime brand-name analysts are asking if he knows what he’s doing at all, as reported at Barstool Sports.

 Nearly a full season in, I'll say Aaron Boone's bullpen management is curious at best, nonsensical or downright unintelligible at worst